 The result?
 A home in New York that works for our budget, with a bit of cash left for the oh-so-important pizza and bagels—because sometimes budgeting for your home renovation means allocating dollars towards getting out of the house to enjoy the city you’ve spent so much money to live in, in the first place.

-You can read more about Tiina and her husband, Danny, and how they budgeted their way to home ownership, over at Tiina’s blog, Layers and Layers of Paint.
+You can read more about Tiina and her husband, Danny, over at Tiina’s blog, Layers and Layers of Paint.
 Stay tuned for her next post, all about how to feel stylish in New York City, on a budget (duh).